Lichtso/curve_cad/README.md

 This can be used to undo a fillet and thus sharpen a rounded corner.

 ### Merge Ends
-Merges two end control points into one while preserving the relative positions of their handles.
+Merges the end control points of the selected splines while preserving the relative positions of their handles.

 ### Subdivide
 Blender only allows for uniform subdivision.